tecxh/vigilant-dollop/README.md

 # vigilant-dollop

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A project exploring XState with React

 ## Available Scripts